-This is often my preferred way to prevent plateaus from occurring because oftentimes manipulating the volume (sets and reps, which is also a way to prevent a plateau), can lead to weight gain; something most wrestlers do not want.
+This is often my preferred way to prevent plateaus from occurring because oftentimes manipulating the volume (sets and reps), can lead to weight gain.
+This is something most wrestlers do not want, especially during the season.

 Therefore, it is of the utmost importance that you select derivatives that will mimic your core exercise.

 That way you can rotate the core exercise with an exercise that is similar every 3-5 weeks to prevent boredom and plateauing.
 Another way I’ll rotate is to simply do so when I feel the wrestler has plateaued.
 That way, I know they got the most out of the exercise and/or program.

 For example, if one of your goals for your training program is to increase your upper body strength you may select the bench press to be one of your core exercises.